AgataMaria/CSNotes-missed-semester/CSNotes-L5.md

 Official Notes & Lecture Video: [https://missing.csail.mit.edu/2020/command-line/](https://missing.csail.mit.edu/2020/command-line/)

 ## TL;DR & personal favourites
-- `SIGNAL` - shell communicates with programs through signals, **there's more to life than ^C** - you can not only interrupt, but also pause, abort, continue, report... for full list `man signal`
+- `SIGNAL` - shell communicates with programs through signals, _there's more to life than ^C_ - you can not only interrupt, but also pause, abort, continue, report... for a full list `man signal`
-- Stop your jobs from being interrupted - ou can _use `nohup`_ or _import signal_ in your app and change the default behaviour (eg. override SIGINT) - but you can't override SIGKILL
+- Stop your jobs from being interrupted - you can use _nohup_ or _import signal_ to your app and change the default behaviour (eg. override SIGINT) - but you can't override SIGKILL